vpenades/DynamicMenus/README.md

 ### Overview

-This library adds useful MVVM classes to create context menus dynamically
+This library adds useful MVVM classes to create context menus dynamically.

+The primary target is Avalonia, but it is possible to include other frameworks (feel free to submit PRs)

 ### Usage